learnmews/AWS-certification-resources/README.md

-**Note:** Did take my AWS Associate certification and cleared it but failed to update this repo with notes. :( An excellent reference link for preparation is this blog - TODO::<update with link>
+**Note:** Did take my AWS Associate certification and cleared it but failed to update this repo with notes.
+Cleaned up the reference list below to include the ones that greatly helped me in clearing the exam.

+An excellent reference link for preparation is this blog - TODO::<update with link>

 # AWS-certification-resources
 My personal reference list for AWS solution Architect Associate certification.
-Will keep refining this as I prepare and complete certification.

 Certification : [AWS Certified Solutions Architect – Associate(Released February 2018)](https://aws.amazon.com/certification/certified-solutions-architect-associate/)